 Next up, join a free walking tour to familiarise yourself with the layout of the city and get some insights into history, food and culture.

-On Tuesdays, Thursday, Fridays, Saturdays and Sundays at 10.30am, I’m Free runs a 2.5-hour Melbourne Sights walking tour.
+I’m Free runs a 2.5-hour Melbourne Sights walking tour daily at 10.30am.
 The tour covers Indigenous history through to colonisation up to modern events and includes handy information on coffee and food culture.
-The tours are free – but of course you should pay what you think the tour was worth.
+The tours are free – but of course you should tip at the end of the tour.

 Wander the arcades and laneways